How to Sell on Facebook in 2021 [Tutorial For Beginners]

 - Automatic Tax and shipping cost calculation.
-It integrates with carriers like USPS, UPS, FedEx and more
+It integrates with carriers like USPS, UPS, FedEx, and more.

 By the way, you may notice that a link to Ecwid is not an affiliated link — I will not earn a dime, even if you subscribe to their paid plan.

-Many ecommerce platforms have a ready-made app listed in their official marketplaces.
+Many eCommerce platforms have a ready-made app listed in their official marketplaces.

-- Entire product catalog on Facebook Shop tab — searchable, with categories structure and featured products.
+- Entire product catalog on Facebook Shop tab — searchable, with categories structure, and featured products.

 - Customers shopping on Facebook are redirected to complete checkout through X-Cart web storefront.

 - Sales coming from Facebook are marked in your X-Cart admin backend for tracking.